onap/integration/docs/docs_vFW_CNF_CDS.rst

 SO requires for instantiation name of the profile in the parameter: *k8s-rb-profile-name*.
 The *component-k8s-profile-upload* that stands behind the profile uploading mechanism has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in our case their values are resolved on vf-module level resource assignment.
 The *component-k8s-profile-upload* inputs are following:

 - k8s-rb-definition-name - the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
-- k8s-rb-definition-version - the version of created RB definition name - **VF Module Model Version ID**  in ONAP
+- k8s-rb-definition-version - the version of created RB definition name - **VF Module Model Customization ID**  in ONAP
 - k8s-rb-profile-name - (mandatory) the name of the profile under which it will be created in k8s plugin.
 Other parameters are required only when profile must be uploaded because it does not exist yet
 - k8s-rb-profile-source - the source of profile content - name of the artifact of the profile.
 If missing *k8s-rb-profile-name* is treated as a source
 - k8s-rb-profile-namespace - the k8s namespace name associated with profile being created